WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README2.md

 Second - how thick should the ticks be?
 Again it's a good idea to give this as a fraction of the radius.
 We'll put this fraction in a variable called ```tick_thick``` and the *actual* thickness of the tick in pixels will be calculated by Python using a formula ```tick_thick * clock_radius```..

 Third - we need to choose a colour for the ticks.
+We will use another variable for the colour, and call it ```tick_col```.

 Fourth - how many ticks do we want?
 If we are drawing ticks for every second then we want 60.
 We'll put this number in a variable called ```num_ticks```.